 How long did it take you to troubleshoot your last voice quality problem?
 90% of the time it takes to resolve a problem is spent identifying its source.
-The introduction of Network Diagrams in this release 2.2 of MPA makes it easy to visualize the source of a voice quality problem by teaming a clear ‘birds eye’ view of your network with health status icons, so you can see where the problems are at-a-glance.
+The introduction of Network Diagrams for MPA makes it easy to visualize the source of a voice quality problem by teaming a clear ‘bird’s eye’ view of your network with health status icons, so you can see where the problems are at-a-glance.

 With Network Diagrams You:

 - Use your own Network Diagram (Visio).